ShengxiangChen/MoonWarriors/README.md

    * Scene Transition

-Art and audio is copyrighted by Enigmata Genus Revenge, you may not use any copyrigted material without permission.
+Art and audio is copyrighted by Enigmata Genus Revenge, you may not use any copyrighted material without permission.

 This showcase is licensed under GPL